-Made with roasted vegetables and oat flour, these meatballs are the perfect way to add more vegetables to your diet.
+Roasted vegetable meatballs are made with leftover roasted vegetables and oat flour.
+These meatballs are the perfect way to add more vegetables to your diet.
 Better yet, if you have kids who despise vegetables, this is the perfect way to get them to eat all of their vegetables.

 The kids will be so distracted by the delicious taste of the meatballs they won’t have time to question what the meatballs are made of.
 However, before we get to the meatballs, let’s discuss the origin of meatballs.